By Genny Owen

 Neutral running shoes, shoes with cushioning, structured shoes, shoes for under pronation or over pronation, shoes for trail running or road running…Got a headache already?
 This is just some of the terminology you might have come across in your hunt for your first pair of running trainers.
 Whilst they are arguably the most essential part of your running gear and important to get right, it really doesn’t have to be that confusing!

 First things first, you might be asking why you even need a new pair of running trainers.
 Won’t those old shoes stuffed in the corner do?
 Perhaps, but the likelihood is they’ll have seen better days and will do more harm than good.
-As your feet pound the pavement, your shoes will be subject to wear and tear.
+As your feet pound the pavement, your shoes and feet will be subject to wear and tear.
 So why not give them a little love by investing in a decent pair of running trainers?
 Not only can they help to avoid injuries, aches and pains, a new pair of kicks is a great way to get you psyched for your first run, as well as look and feel the part!

 So where to start.
 Below you’ll find a couple of pointers to help you navigate through the wonderous world of running shoes…..